Deviloxide/Automated-Trivia-Generation/README.md

 # Automated-Trivia-Generation
-Attempting to automate the creation of trivia questions using NLP
+This project aims to automate the creation of trivia questions using natural language processing (NLP).

+## Prerequisites
+You will need to have Python 3 and the following Python packages installed:
+* nltk (Natural Language Toolkit)
+* wikipedia
+* bs4 (Beautiful Soup 4)